-The UK Corporate Governance Code (the Code), together with the Irish Corporate Governance Annex (which is annexed to the Listing Rules) contains corporate governance guidelines for Euronext Dublin issuers.
-The Code sets out good practice recommendations on board leadership, division of responsibilities, composition, succession and evaluation, risk and internal control and remuneration and shareholder relations.
-The Listing Rules require a Euronext Dublin listed issuer to include in its annual report a compliance statement in respect of the Code, and auditors must review the statement in relation to financial reporting, internal controls and audit committees.
+The UK Corporate Governance Code (the Code) together with the Irish Corporate Governance Annex (which is annexed to the Listing Rules) contains corporate governance guidelines for MSM issuers.
+The Code sets out good practice recommendations on board leadership, accountability, remuneration and shareholder relations.
+The Listing Rules require an MSM listed issuer to include in its annual report a compliance statement in respect of the Code, and auditors must review the statement in relation to financial reporting, internal controls and audit committees.

-Transparency regulations and rules
+Transparency Regulations and Rules

 The aim of the Transparency Directive was to harmonise, at an EU level, requirements for the provision of financial information, notification of major shareholdings and the disclosure of corporate information to shareholders.
 The Transparency Directive was implemented in Ireland by the Transparency Regulations.
-They establish minimum requirements in relation to the disclosure of periodic and ongoing information by issuers and are supplemented by rules published by the Central Bank (most recently in November 2018) (the Transparency Rules).
+They establish minimum requirements in relation to the disclosure of periodic and ongoing information by issuers and are supplemented by rules published by the Central Bank (most recently in November 2016) (the Transparency Rules).
 Most material modifications to the Transparency Directive are, in fact, contained in the Transparency Rules which set out procedural and administrative requirements and guidance in respect of the Transparency Regulations.

-The Transparency Regulations require Euronext Dublin listed issuers to publish their annual financial report within four months of the end of the financial year, and a half-yearly financial report no later than two months after the period to which it relates, and contain detailed content requirements.
+The Transparency Regulations require MSM listed issuers to publish their annual financial report within four months of the end of the financial year, and a half-yearly financial report no later than two months after the period to which it relates, and contain detailed content requirements.

 Under the Irish Companies Act 2014 (the Companies Act) and the Transparency Rules, a shareholder must notify an Irish issuer and the Central Bank when it acquires an interest in 3% or more of the issuer's share capital.
 Subsequent transactions which change the percentage interest by a whole number (up or down) must also be notified.
-In the case of non-Irish Euronext Dublin issuers, the thresholds are at 5, 10, 15, 20, 25, 30, 50 and 75% (being the thresholds set out in the Transparency Directive).
+In the case of non-Irish MSM issuers, the thresholds are at 5, 10, 15, 20, 25, 30, 50 and 75% (being the thresholds set out in the Transparency Directive).
 When a shareholder ceases to have a notifiable interest, that must also be notified.
 The notification must be made within two trading days of the transaction, or four days for non-Irish issuers.
 The issuer must notify the market by no later than the end of the trading day following receipt of a notification.

-Continuing obligations on Euronext Growth
+Continuing obligations on ESM

-Companies admitted to trading on Euronext Growth must comply with continuing obligations contained in the Euronext Growth Rules.
+Companies admitted to trading on the ESM must comply with continuing obligations contained in the ESM Rules.
 The key continuing obligations are: